Skip to main content

 What are scheduled tasks?

 Scheduled tasks run a saved prompt for you on a recurring schedule, such as daily briefings, weekday recaps, and weekly summaries, or as one-off manual runs you can trigger any time.
-Each run produces a new chat you can open, read, and continue like any other conversation.
+Each run can produce a new chat you can open, read, and continue like any other conversation.
+Skipped runs don’t create a chat.
 Typical use cases:

 • A daily briefing that reviews your calendar and unread emails